A Generic Methodology for the Statistically Uniform & Comparable Evaluation of Automated Trading Platform Components: Discussion

-One can see that the number of price levels closely follows the numbers of ticks per contract (Fig.~\ref{fig:sample}). { Since the number of peaks is proportionally related to the number of ticks, the density of the peaks considered in the study does not change with time.
-Consequently, the peak pattern we are interested in can be considered relatively stationary, not disappearing in various market conditions, but rather adjusting its time horizon to the market.}
+The numbers of price levels and ticks per contract followed the same trend (Table~\ref{tab:processedEntries}).
+Since the number of peaks was proportional to the number of ticks, we can say that the mean peak density is preserved over time to a large extent.
+In this context, the peak pattern can be considered stationary and appears in various market conditions.

-{ Interestingly, we observed that the rebound size does not change the performance of the model significantly (Fig.~\ref{fig:precisions}).
-After the feature selection and parameter tuning steps, the compared models have different parameters and operate on different feature subsets, consequently, performance differences withing a single contract might have different sources.
-At the same time, the relative performance across contracts clearly follows the same pattern for at least 5 contracts - from ESZ2017 to ESZ2018.
-It might be the case that the used features spot tend to work better for a particular market and the prevalence of this market state defines the success of the classification.} Moreover, larger rebounds do not necessarily lead to lower precision.

-When studying the model confidence vs precision (Fig.~\ref{fig:ConfThreshold}) we find that the number of entries decreases rapidly, and a confidence threshold above 0.55 becomes impractical to use due to a low number of entries classified as rebounds.
-At the same time, based on this plot we can conclude that optimization of the threshold does not lead to significant performance change. {Taking into account financial markets non-stationarity this observation is expected.
-Our attempts to get a relatively stationary pattern in the data worked to some extent but, of course, do not make the data consistently and confidently predictable.}